 Advice to Colorado: Build on strengths

-by Phil Burgess, Unabridged from the Life section of the Annapolis Capital, Sunday February 21, 1991
+by Phil Burgess, Unabridged from the Rocky Mountain News, February 21, 1991

 In their book on American corporations, In Search of Excellence, Tom Peters and Bob Waterman found that successful corporations are those that stick to their knitting, build on their strengths, add value to existing activities.